hcxxstl/hcxxstl/_posts/2021-07-27-Vivado-ila.md

 Alternatively, you can run Vivado hardware manager somewhere else and connect to remote target.
 First `open target` and connect to the hw_server at `host_name:3121`, then add virtual cable `host_name:10200`.
 Finally add the ltx file and you are ready to go.

 In the Vivado you can see the ILA module.
-Setup and run ILA trigger for your debugging.
+Setup and run ILA triggers for your debugging.

 Finally, press Enter to continue running the host program (enqueue the kernel).